lxs602/Chinese-Mandarin-Dictionaries/README.md

 # 康熙字典 Kangxi Radical Dictionary
 A character dictionary compiled by order of the Kangxi emperor of the Qing dynasty in AD 1710, with 214 radicals forming the basis of modern radical dictionaries.
 Compiled and HTML designed by <a href=http://fgwang.blogspot.com/>WFG</a>.
-This file is a mirror of the original version, hosted here for those searching the web in English, and also for the sake of posterity.
+This file is hosted here for those searching the web in English, and as a mirror.

 This is a large dictionary.
 One of the files has been split into three (康熙字典.mdd.zip, 康熙字典.mdd.z01, 康熙字典.mdd.z02), which must be opened together in e.g. Winzip / other, so that they can be recombined.